-“Tenderhearted” comes from two words good and guts.
+“Tenderhearted” comes from two words, good and guts.
 This word literally means “good guts or inner bowels!”
-Obviously this is not the meaning here.
-Both the figurative and true meaning is good-hearted or good emotions.
+Obviously, this is not the meaning here.
+Both the figurative and true sense is good-hearted or good emotions.

 The Greek world used this term for the seat of emotional life.
-“Good heartedness” moves us to meet the needs of others.
-God does not want us to relate to others with a hard heart.
-He wants us moved by the pain of others.
+“Good-heartedness” moves us to meet the needs of others.
+God does not want us to relate to others with a hardened heart.
+He wants us impacted by the pain of others.

 When emotions operate properly, they appreciate or respond to God’s viewpoint and the Christian way of life.
 Emotions are the responder of the soul.
 If we are going to enjoy our emotions, we must orient to the biblical view of life.
-When emotions control truth then we will distort life.
+When emotions control the mind, then we will distort life.
 The whole issue is which controls which.
-If emotions control the mind then we are in danger of instability.
+If emotions control the mind, then we are in danger of instability.
 If the Word controls our minds, then God gives us an orientation to life.
-One is stable and the other unstable.
+One is stable and objective, and the other unstable and subjective.

 Tenderheartedness is a grace attitude toward God’s family.